idaholab/Malcolm-Helm/README.md

 * Malcolm will be accessible at `https://malcolm.vp.bigbang.dev:8443`
     - If prompted with "Your connection is not private", either add the self-signed certificates to the browser's trusted store or, if using Chrome, click anywhere on the error page and type `thisisunsafe`.

-### Listener NIC Setup
+### <a name="NICSetup"></a>Listener NIC Setup

-For the Malcolm-Helm VM to be able to inspect network traffic on its virtual NIC, you may need to set it to "promiscuous mode."
-Doing this will vary depending on your virtualization platform, but for VirtualBox:
+For the Malcolm-Helm VM to be able to inspect network traffic on its virtual NIC it must be set to "promiscuous mode."
+Steps for doing this varies depending on the virtualization platform, but for VirtualBox:

 1. Open VirtualBox
 2. Right click the Malcolm-Helm VM and select **Settings**